pymc-devs/pytensor/doc/tutorial/debug_faq.rst

          |DimShuffle{2,0,1} [id E] <TensorType(float64, (?, ?, ?))> ''
            |W1 [id F] <TensorType(float64, (?, ?, ?))>

-    HINT: Re-running with most Pytensor optimization disabled could give you a back-traces when this node was created.
-This can be done with by setting the Pytensor flags 'optimizer=fast_compile'.
-If that does not work, Pytensor optimization can be disabled with 'optimizer=None'.
+    HINT: Re-running with most PyTensor optimization disabled could give you a back-traces when this node was created.
+This can be done with by setting the PyTensor flags 'optimizer=fast_compile'.
+If that does not work, PyTensor optimization can be disabled with 'optimizer=None'.

-If the above is not informative enough, by instrumenting the code ever so slightly, we can get Pytensor to reveal the exact source of the error.
+If the above is not informative enough, by instrumenting the code ever so slightly, we can get PyTensor to reveal the exact source of the error.

 .. code-block:: python